alishdipani/Old_Website/_posts/2018-08-29-Neural-Style-Transfer-Audio.md

 ### Hyperparameter tuning

+To calculate the style and content loss, standard error back-propogation is done.
 To calculate $$ L_{total} $$, $$ L_{content} $$ is weighted by $$ \alpha $$ and $$ L_{style} $$ is weighted by $$ \beta $$.
 The ratio of $$ \frac{\alpha}{\beta} $$ is generally kept $$ 10^{-3} $$ or $$ 10^{-4} $$, this prevents the style from dominating and therefore preventing the loss of content.